NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Champions Belt.md

 #### 12. Pantry
 > [!note]+ Read Aloud
-> This small room contains craters and jars of all sizes and shapes.
+> This small room contains crates and jars of all sizes and shapes.
 Several dozen sausages hanging from the ceiling emanate an intense and pleasant smell of smoked meat.

 Preserved foods of all kinds (cheese, sausages, honey, and hardtack) are stored here.